edicsonluna/edicsonluna.github.io/_pages/about.md

 About me
 ======

 Welcome!
 I am a PhD student in Economics at the University of Pennsylvania, entering my third year in the 2025–2026 academic year.
-My third year paper will study how individuals rely on informal networks to offset low wages and high commuting costs.

-My broader research interests center on welfare analysis from a labor economics perspective, with a particular focus on automation, family structures, and urban dynamics.
-I am open to collaborations with fellow PhD students who share similar interests.
+My current research studies how informal job networks interact with spatial frictions in highly segregated urban labor markets—focusing on Bogotá as a setting where commuting costs, information constraints, and informality shape workers’ job-finding outcomes.

+My broader research interests lie in urban economics, labor markets, spatial inequality, and search & networks.
+I am especially interested in how geographic constraints and informal mechanisms of job search jointly affect welfare, mobility, and the allocation of labor.
+I welcome collaborations with fellow PhD students working on related themes.

 I hold a BA in Economics from Universidad del Pacífico (Peru) and an MA in Economics from Universidad de los Andes (Colombia).